 Sometimes DnD can fall into the formula of combat, dungeon crawls, and fetch quests.
-While this isn’t necessarily a bad thing, sometimes you need more opportunities role playing.
+While this isn’t necessarily a bad thing, sometimes you need more opportunities for role playing.
 The perfect solution to a role play light game is a mystery adventure.
-Mysteries are are essentially large role play focused puzzles that the players need to work together to tease apart.
+Mysteries are essentially large role play focused puzzles that the players need to work together to tease apart.
 They’ve got a few main characteristics, and there are a ton of ways to enhance them too.
 In this article we’ll be sharing the basics you need to create and run a mystery session for your next DnD game.

 What Makes a Mystery?

 When we think of common mystery examples, Sherlock Holmes comes to mind.
-A Sherlock Holmes story has all the parts of a mystery that you need to create them for you game.
+A Sherlock Holmes story has all the parts of a mystery that you need to create them for your game.
 All mysteries start with a premise.
 Either a murder, a missing item or person, or some other conundrum that needs to be solved.
 Following the premise, the mystery needs clues.
 Not all clues should be obvious to your players right away, but each helps solve the mystery.

 The last piece of any mystery is the accusation or resolution where the heroes proudly proclaim they have solved the mystery.
 It is then revealed if they were correct or not.
-While each of these steps can be broken down into smaller and smaller parts, this is the simplest frame work you will need to construct your session’s mystery.
+While each of these steps can be broken down into smaller and smaller parts, this is the simplest framework you will need to construct your session’s mystery.
 So, let’s get to building a mystery of our own!

 What Makes a Good Premise?